Personal Health Device Implementation Guide

 Codes that identify the device 'identifier', such as whether an EUI is a system id, Bluetooth address, or Ethernet MAC address

-Codes for the Continua Health and Fitness interfaces
+Continua Health and Fitness Service Interfaces

 SimpleAlertOperationalStates CodeSystem